 Artificial intelligence’s tremendous potential for good is matched by its potential to cause harm.
 The penetration of AI systems into all areas of our lives gives rise to legitimate worries.
 These range from loss of agency and social connection, entrenched bias and discrimination, biospheric harm, and widening digital divides to concerns related to harmful outcomes as well as data integrity, privacy and security.
 The pervasiveness of AI technologies also triggers mounting questions concerning their governance, assurance, and oversight.

 In recognition of the transformative power of AI – for good and bad – and as part of its mandate, UNESCO has initiated a global dialogue to establish a normative framework on the ethics of artificial intelligence.
-After two years of consultations, UNESCO's 193 Member States are adopting the first ever global Recommendation on the Ethics of Artificial Intelligence.
-We are delighted that the Turing’s Ethics Theme Lead was a part of this historic event.
+After two years of consultations, involving the Institute’s Programme Director for Artificial Intelligence, Dr Adrian Weller, as the UK representative, UNESCO's 193 Member States are adopting the first ever global Recommendation on the Ethics of Artificial Intelligence.
+We are delighted that the Institute has played such an important role in this work and in this historic event.